hryanjones/advysor.ai/infrastructure/README.md

 ### Bootstrap (once per account)

+⚠️ **NOTE:** resources must be created in us-east-1 (SSL cert requirement)

 Following must be run with an **Admin** user that has the ability to create IAM resources.

-`npx cdk bootstrap -c domain=advysor.hryanjones.com --profile TempAdmin`
+`npx cdk bootstrap -c domain=advysorai.hryanjones.com --profile TempAdmin`

 ### Deploy

 This can be a PowerUser (or just have access to services needed)

-`npx cdk deploy -c domain=advysor.hryanjones.com --profile AdvysorTestingPowerUser -all`
+`npx cdk deploy -c domain=advysorai.hryanjones.com --profile AdvysorTestingPowerUser -all`

 (can also drop the `--all` to specify a single stack -> perhaps a fast way to just deploy after all the resources are set up?)

+**NOTE**: Creation of some things need a manual step
+1. creating the SSL cert, see instructions for pending certificate in the Console

 ----